Contents

 which indicates which interface board should have it's D-channel traced.

-VoiceGuide will create the traces in "C:\", with the traces named something like this: isdn_trace_dtiB1_0325_203334.log
+VoiceGuide will create the traces in "C:\", with the trace files named in this format: isdn_trace_dtiB1_0325_203334.log

 Traces can be converted into readable format using Dialogic's ISDTRACE.EXE utility.